mannusschomaker/ProgrameerProject-1/README.md

 else where they have a different visualization but once again very different http://www.nytimes.com/interactive/2008/08/04/sports/olympics/20080804_MEDALCOUNT_MAP.html

-- hardest parts
+- hardest parts:
+staying sane when the code does not work
-i think the scraping/getting data will take a lot of time
+I think the scraping/getting data will take a lot of time the hardest part will be linking the dropdown menus with the graph and the slider with the map and the map with the graph